-Grassroots Arts Grant Program
+Grassroots Arts Program Grant

-Gaston Arts Council is the local arts council, in Gaston County, nominated by the county governments and approved by N.C.
+However, Gaston Arts Council is the local arts council, in Gaston County, nominated by the county governments and approved by N.C.
 Arts Council as the Designated County Partner (DCP) to manage the Grassroots Grant Program allotment to eligible organizations in Gaston County.

 - Individuals are not eligible to apply for Grassroots Arts funds.